AusBoone/Melody-Generator/docs/README_ALGORITHM.md

    sounding static.
 4. **Chord Alignment** – On strong beats the candidate notes are restricted to chord tones derived from the progression so the melody naturally emphasizes the harmony.
+The surrounding scale may change per chord (e.g., mixolydian on dominant chords) so non-chord tones outline the harmony more clearly.
+5. **Weighted Selection** – Candidate notes are weighted by interval distance and whether they belong to the active chord.
+A small transition matrix biases the process toward stepwise motion, emulating learned probabilities.
-5. **Interval Bias** – Small intervals are preferred when choosing the next note relative to the previous one.
-Large leaps are monitored and the next note is nudged in the opposite direction to smooth the contour.
+6. **Interval Bias and Filters** – Large leaps are tracked so the next note is nudged in the opposite direction.
+Tritone jumps are removed unless no other options exist.
+7. **Candidate Cache** – Source pools for each chord and octave are cached so note selection avoids rebuilding the same lists each iteration.
-6. **Fallback Logic** – If no suitable note fits the current constraints a random scale tone is chosen to avoid stalls.
+8. **Fallback Logic** – If no suitable note fits the current constraints a random scale tone is chosen to avoid stalls.
 This ensures every call returns a complete melody.
+9. **Final Cadence** – The melody's last note is forced to the root of the final chord to provide a simple resolution.
-7. **Optional Parts** – Additional helper functions create harmony lines, counterpoint melodies and chord tracks.
+10. **Optional Parts** – Additional helper functions create harmony lines, counterpoint melodies and chord tracks.
 These follow the same scale and chord rules so they blend with the main melody.